Pablo-Davila/CLI-Snake-Game/README.md

 # Snake Game
  The classic Snake game, developed in C++ and ran whithin the console.
+The game speed increments over time and so does the difficulty.
 The program creates a "Score history" text file and updates it after every game.

  I worked on this proyect many years ago, during Secondary School.
  Therefore the code is quite chaotic, but it is (surprisingly) perfectly playable.